MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/start-using-mdex-xdr.md

 #### Teams chat

-Apart from using the in-portal chat, you also have the option to engage in real-time chat conversations with Defender Experts directly within Microsoft Teams, providing you and your SOC team additional flexibility when responding to incidents that require managed response.
+Apart from using the in-portal chat, you also have the option to engage in real-time chat conversations with Defender Experts directly within Microsoft Teams, providing you and your SOC team more flexibility when responding to incidents that require managed response.
 [Learn more about turning on notifications and chat on Teams](../defender/get-started-xdr.md#receive-managed-response-notifications-and-updates-in-microsoft-teams)

 Once you turn on chat on Teams, a new team named **Defender Experts team** is created.
 An incident that requires your attention is posted on this team’s Managed response channel as a new post.
 To engage with our experts (for example, ask follow-up questions), use the **Reply** text bar to type your message.